Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 **Community Driven**

-It must be open to anyone in the community to participate developing the system or using it as end users or business operators.
+It must be open to anyone in the community in order to participate developing the system or using it as end users or business operators.

 ### System Properties